 Both full-time and part-time pathways are available.
 New students are accepted to begin the program in the fall semester.
 A blend of traditional face-to-face, online and hybrid courses, as well as full- and half-semester course formats are used to accommodate student needs and responsibilities.
+The CMHC program uses Canvas as the learning management system, Solar for grading and registration, and Zoom for virtual meetings.
+Upon admission, students are required to complete a memorandum of understanding surrounding the nature of both hybrid and asynchronous classes in the program.
+This memo also highlights the required technology used in these classes along with information and resources for support.
 Students pursuing the full-time pathway are able to complete the program in seven, continuous academic terms, while the part-time pathway can be completed in thirteen, continuous academic terms.